zachdj/gaemn-solar/README.md

 * [**Zach Jones**](https://github.com/zachdj)

+## Work Log

+**1/22/18**: Established goal of replicating Sam's work and extending it temporally.

+**2/6/18**: Noticed weird behavior when running custom SQL queries for different hours.
+We were generating several identical rows but with different target values.

+**2/13/18**: Discovered that the previous problem was caused by failing to enforce matching of the `site_id` when joining rows.
+Easy fix.

+**2/20/18**: Was able to replicate Sam's results for 1, 6, 12, 18, and 24 hour predictions.
+However, it takes
+a really long time to generate these datasets by hand and run experiments using WEKA.
+Updated goal: port everything to Python using the usualy Python data science tools.

+**2/27/18**: Noticed that `scikit`'s RF regressor was giving *much* worse results than WEKA.
+One possible explanation is the lack of post-pruning in the `scikit-learn` implementation.
+New goal: try several different ML packages and see if we can establish whether WEKA or `scikit` results are typical.

+**3/3/18**: Ran a few experiments with the H2O framework, and results mostly agreed with WEKA.
+Ported dataset generation to Python using the mysql-python-connector.
+Tried to ensure `sklearn` RF hyperparams were the same as WEKA.
+Resolved problem with long runtimes by switched from the `mae` splitting criterion to `mse`.

+**3/4/18**: Ran into a new problem.  `mySQL` queries with complicated joins were timing out for the 3x3 grid multi-cell queries.
+Problem was traced to an inner join that uses the `DATE_SUB` function.
+Replaced the `DATE_SUB` call with a query that relies on the ordering of the rows.
+This makes the query less readable and less robust but was the only solution I could come up with quickly.

+with new data loader, result discrepancy is cleared up.
+Unsure why.
+Perhaps my CSV files had been generated incorrectly.

+Switched to train-test split for evaluating results instead of 10-fold CV.
+This makes experiments run way faster with no discernable difference in results.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details